mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week2/ws4.md

 We can now control the **rotationSpeed** variable via the Inspector Panel to make iteration/getting the best value easier.
 Change the value and run the game to see how the rotation behaves.

 - **e)** Open up your script again and go to the code which is applying force to your `Rigidbody` when the space bar is held; you will notice we are multiplying the direction by a hard value (perhaps 10, for example).
-Instead of multiplying it by a number, multiply it be your **thrust** variable.
+Instead of multiplying it by a number, multiply it by your **thrust** variable.
 Go to the Inspector Panel and manipulate the value to see how it behaves.

 - **f)** Add another variable of type float with the name **directionSpeed** and make it so that you jetpack uses this value when moving left and right.
 This will give you extra movement if you feel your system requires it.